 These systems are valuable for businesses who want to manage business-related data (for example, customer files) in-house, but store less sensitive information with a third party.

-It’s a solution that’s important to any industry that’s looking to operate at multiple speeds, with stable processes designed to meet the challenges of competition and the rapidly changing IT market.
+It’s a solution that’s important to any industry that’s looking to operate at multiple speeds, with stable processes designed to meet the challenges of Market definition in B2B and B2C - The very notion of "market" is at the heart of any marketing appr... and the rapidly changing IT market.

 This may include the following industries: